sanpii/elephantry-site/content/documentation/quickstart/index.md

 That’s where the database is going to be our best ally.
-Rather than to get our base entities back and then operate on them in order to extend them to finally display them, we will directly ask to PostgreSQL to enrich our entities and retrieve them with these additional fields (where, why not, don’t get all fields[^4]).
+Rather than to get our base entities back and then operate on them in order to extend them to finally display them, we will directly ask to PostgreSQL to enrich our entities and retrieve them with these additional fields (or, why not, don’t get all fields[^5]).

 This will be possible with the model.
-The default projection[^5] contains all the fields of our table, but it is possible to define another one via the `elephantry::Model::create_projection` function:
+The default projection[^6] contains all the fields of our table, but it is possible to define another one via the `elephantry::Model::create_projection` function: